maar34/collect.maar.world/collections/_documentation/04-int-players.md

 data:
   sections:
     - title: "Control the Sound:"
-      excerpt:  Use the PLAY/PAUSE buttons to start or stop the music.
+      excerpt:  Please unmute your device and press PLAY ▶️ button.
 Adjust the sound parameters with the XYZ Balance buttons or sliders to tweak the sound to your liking.
       iframe_src: "https://play.maar.world/?g=335&s=1&c=0"

     - title: "Explore Regenerative Modes:"